GeminiCCCC/SystemDesign/README.md

 **16. how to do retry?**

 exponential backoff and jitter: every retry interval will increased exponentially and plus a random number to prevent many retries happen at the same time

+**17. how host find which distributed cache node?**

+a. ask centralized configuration service (e.g ZooKeeper) about which node to connect

+b. ask any node (gossip protocal)